 - You can just stir in the parmesan cheese in a bowl and stir it to melting if it is a small size grating and the sauce is still hot.

 - Add the parmesan cheese and melt it into the sauce.

 - The roasted red pepper sauce is ready to serve.

 This recipe makes about a quart of delicious Roasted Red Pepper sauce.
 Enjoy!

 Rich, thick as you like, roasted red pepper sauce.
 A flavorful condiment for your favorite pasta, meat or Mexican meal.

-- 4 large red roasting peppers
+- 4 large red peppers-roasted (about three 12 oz. jars)

 - 4 large garlic cloves (minced)

 - 1/4 Cup fresh basil (chopped)